-I genuinely love my community here in South Florida and decided to help bring awareness on common hand and wrist ailments that present to my practice.
+I genuinely love my community here in South Florida and decided to help bring awareness to common hand and wrist ailments that present in my practice.
 Once a month I will post a new topic on the website.
 Please feel free to use the contact information to see me or my colleagues with any questions or concerns.

 Carpal Tunnel syndrome… continued